-- Bring the water up to a boil; then reduce the heat to low and simmer for 3 hours.
+- Bring the liquid up to a boil; then reduce the heat to low and simmer for 3 hours.
 You may need to add more water if the water level drops below the meat.

-- Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees F.

 - Remove the corned beef from the water, trim any excessive fat and place in an oven safe baking dish fat side up.

 - In a small bowl, combine the mustard and horseradish and spread it on top of the meat.

 - Add about 1 cup of the cooking liquid to the bottom of the pan and place in the oven.

 - Bake for ½ hour; then allow meat to rest for 10 minutes before slicing across the grain.

 I'm wondering if I could possibly boil the corned beef one day, and then cook it the next.
 What do you think?

 Absolutely Kerry, especially since St. Patrick's Day is on a Monday.
 You can reheat it a couple of ways.

 1. Put it back in a pot of water to get the meat hot, then bake it.